labstructbioinf/pLM-BLAST/README.md

 2,ECOD_002164660_e6atuF1,"ECOD_002164660_e6atuF1 | 927.1.1.1 | 6ATU F:8-57 | A: few secondary structure elements, X: NO_X_NAME, H: NO_H_NAME, T: Elafin-like, F: WAP | Protein: Elafin",PVSTKPGSCPIILIRCAMLNPPNRCLKDTDCPGIKKCCEGSCGMACFVPQ
 ```

+Index can be generated from a FASTA file using `scripts/makeindex.py`.

 Use `-cname` to specify in which column of the `database.csv` file sequences are stored \
 The resulting embeddings will be stored in `database.pt_emb.p` \
 Usage of `--gpu` is highly recommended (cpu calculations are orders of magnitude slower) \

-### other embeddings

-Method will work on any sequence based embeddings which can be converted to (n,m) array.
-To utilize other embedders store them as a python list of `torch.FloatTensor`, above examples should work with them as well.

-### scripts
+### Searching a database

-When precalculed embeddings are available use the above
-* query - database search `scripts/example.sh`
-* all vs all search based on input dataframe and embeddings `scripts/search_frame.py`
+To search a pre-calculated or custom database, follow `scripts/example.sh`

-### use in python
+### Use in Python
-all steps at once
+All steps at once:
 ```python
 import torch
 import alntools as aln